EU-27 (2025)

 Data sourced from Eurostat via SDMX REST API.
 All values are harmonised across member states using a consistent methodology to ensure cross-country comparability.

-Coverage spans 2005 through 2025 and is updated annual.
+Coverage spans 2005 through 2025, updated annual.
 The chart above shows the EU-27 aggregate trend; the table below ranks all member states by their latest reported value.

 Frequently Asked Questions